marcglasberg/asyncredux.com/flutter/advanced-actions/wrapping-the-reducer.md

 If the message status is updated to `received` by the websocket before `service.sendMessage(msg)` returns, the message status will be overwritten back to `sent` when the action completes.

-One way to fix this, is checking if the message status is already `received` before updating it to `sent`.
+One way to fix this is checking if the message status is already `received` before updating it to `sent`.
 In this case, you abort the reducer.

 This can be done in the reducer itself, by returning `null` to abort and avoid modifying the state: